etanzapinsky/mongoose/docs/reference_manual.md

 ## Meaning of Identifiers

 ### Basic Types
 The basic types that Mongoose supports are signed ints and floating point numbers, booleans and strings.
 Note that ints and floats are only signed and not unsigned.
-The size of these primitive types is platform-specific.#
+The size of these primitive types is platform-specific.

 ### Collection Types
 Mongoose has one primary collection type and that is the list.
 This is synonymous to the Python list, but the types it contains (boolean, int, float, list and object) have to be declared in the list declaration.
 Lists are identified by placing [] after the type that will be contained in the list.
 They are defined as follows: int[] or float[].

 One important note is that there can be multi-dimensional lists, i.e. a list of lists, etc, but a list can only contain either another list or the base type of the list.
 For example, int[][] or float[][][].

-In Mongoose, lists have a public length field that holds the list’s length.

 ### Functions

-Functions in Mongoose are very similar to those in Java or C. They are defined as follows: return_type function_name() {expression}
+Functions in Mongoose are very similar to those in Java or C. They are defined as follows: return_type function_name(formal_parameters) {statement(s) return_statement}
 Since Mongoose is a pass-by-reference language, parameters to functions get passed by reference, except for primitives which get passed by value.
-Mongoose supports anonymous functions in certain contexts, which are defined as: {expression}.
+Mongoose supports anonymous function-like blocks in certain contexts, which are defined as: {expression}.

 ### Agent Definitions

-An agent definition in Mongoose is a blueprint for creating agents, similar to classes acting as blueprints for objects in other object oriented languages.
-For the purpose of agent modeling, agent definitions allow us to efficiently create agents and behaviors associated with the simulation. none
+An agent definition in Mongoose is a blueprint for creating agents, similar to classes acting as blueprints for objects in other object-oriented languages.
+For the purpose of agent modeling, agent definitions allow us to efficiently create agents and behaviors associated with the simulation.

+### none
-Similar to Python, Mongoose has a none type, signifying a null, non-existent option.
+Similar to Python, Mongoose has a none type, signifying a null value or return type.

 ### Built-in Values

 TICKCOUNT is a built-in int value representing the current time step of the simulation.

-Casting
+### Casting
 To have a functioning program, there is a need to be able to easily convert between int and float, from int, float and boolean to string and from int, float and string to boolean.

-When converting an int to a float no information is lost, however, converting a float to a string will discard the fractional part.
-Then when using the concatenation operator + between a string and a float or int, the entire integer part of the number will be represented up to 10 digits after the decimal if the number is a float.
-When converting to a boolean from an int or float, all non-zero values are true and only zero is false, and when converting to a boolean from a string all non-empty strings are true and only the empty string is false.
-Similarly, only empty lists are cast to boolean false.
+We follow Python's conventions for implcit casting.

 ## Expressions